 Minimum Division Operations to Make Array Non Decreasing - Problem

-Your goal is to find the minimum number of operations needed to make the array non-decreasing.
-If it's impossible, return -1.
+Return the minimum number of operations required to make the array non-decreasing.
+If it is not possible to make the array non-decreasing using any number of operations, return -1.

 Input & Output